Open-sci-ref-0.01: open and reproducible reference baselines for language model and dataset comparison: Methods Experiment Setup

 \subsection{Datasets, tokenization, and training details}

 We consider 8 datasets: 7 established references, namely C4 \cite{raffel2020exploring}, Pile \cite{gao2020pile}, SlimPajama \cite{cerebras2023slimpajama}, FineWeb-Edu-1.4T (v1.0.0) \cite{penedo2024}, DCLM-baseline \cite{li2025}, Nemotron-CC-HQ \cite{su2025nemotroncc}, HPLT-2.0 (english subset) \cite{burchell2025}, and CommonCorpus \cite{langlais2025}, a multi-lingual Common Crawl–based data pool not filtered for training.
 We tokenize datasets using the GPT-NeoX-20B tokenizer \cite{black2022gptneox}, resulting in a vocabulary size of 50,304.
 For all datasets, we train reference dense transformer models with 130M, 400M, 1.3B, and 1.7B parameters using Megatron-LM \cite{megatron-lm}.
-Following other strong reference models like Llama, Qwen, DCLM, and DeepSeek, we employ QK normalization \cite{naseer2021} in the model architecture for more stable training and constant learning rate with linear cooldown schedule (also known as WSD or trapezoid schedule \citep{hu2024minicpm, hagele2024scaling}), which facilitates training resumption and better supports scaling law derivation across token budgets.
+Following other strong reference models like Llama, Qwen, DCLM, and DeepSeek, we employ QK-Norm~\citep{henry2020qknorm} in the model architecture for more stable training and constant learning rate with linear cooldown schedule (also known as WSD or trapezoid schedule \citep{hu2024minicpm, hagele2024scaling}), which allows resuming training from intermediate states easily and also saves compute cost when performing experiments across various token budgets, for instance as required for scaling law derivation.